jordanbent/project2/README.md

 *This service is deployed as an Azure Web App: [FrontEnd](https://jb-frontend-app.azurewebsites.net/).*

 ## Technologies Used <a name="technologiesused"></a>
 This application consist of a ASP.NET Core MVC Web Application, for the front-end, and three ASP.NET Web API Applications, for the services.
 Each application is deployed to Azure Web App Service, which is deployed automatically using Terraform.
+CI/CD functionality is done through GitHub Actions.

+* ASP.NET MVC
-* ASP.NET
+* ASP.NET API
 * C#
 * Git
-* Azure MySQL Database
+* GitHub Actions
-* Azure App Service
+* Azure Web App Service
-* Azure DevOps
 * Trello

 ## Development <a name="development"></a>